hannobraun/www.fornjot.app/content/roadmap.md

 ### Actionable Milestones

 In addition to the immediate priority presented above, there are other milestones planned, that could be worked on given sufficient development resources.
 Contributions in these areas would be especially welcome.
-Once the current immediate priority has been addressed, those are good candidates to replace it as the main focus.
+Once the immediate priority has been addressed, those are good candidates to replace it as the main focus.

 #### Basic Usability